openpmix/pmix-tests/prrte/debug/README.md

 ## Contents
 + build.sh: Script to build all test cases and support code for these tests
 + run.sh: Script to run tests, required by existing CI test framework, which just invokes run.py
++ cirun.py: Script to run groups of tool/debug CI tests with differing requirements for number of task slots per node.
 + run.py: Script to run and validate all test cases, requires Python 3 (currently Python 3.6)
 + test-utils.c: stdio function wrappers for stdio calls in test cases and supporting functions used by wrappers
 + tcfilter.c: Program to rewrite test case output so it can be compared to baseline files